a-sit-plus/valera/DEVELOPMENT.md

 Setup:
  - Get an Apple Development Account
  - Create an [App Store Connect API Key](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) and download it
- - Run `cd iosApp; fastlane createCert` to create a new signing certificate and provisioning profile
+ - Run `cd iosApp; fastlane createcert` to create a new signing certificate and provisioning profile

- - Export the new certificate from your local keychain
+Export the new certificate from your local keychain:
+ - Open "Keychain Access"
+ - Look for the certificate expiring one year from now under "Certificates"
+ - Right click, export to a `p12` file
+ - Choose a password that will be stored in the secrets, see below

 Required secrets for GitHub Actions:
 - `APPLE_ID` with your Apple Development mail address